-More generally, these cases have also put in evidence the viewpoint of several nongovernmental organisations, which are critical of what they regard as an apparent insufficient protection of privacy under the current data protection framework.
+More generally, these cases have also put in evidence the viewpoint of several non-governmental organisations, which are critical of what they regard as an apparent insufficient protection of privacy under the current data protection framework.29 available".
+Among the potential appropriate safeguards listed in Article 46 are SCCs, administrative arrangements between public authorities or bodies, or specific contractual clauses.
+Administrative arrangements and specific contractual clauses (or bespoke contracts where at least one of the contractual parties is private) require the authorisation of the competent supervisory authority.